Marrawah Tramway: Construction

 The first sod of the new line was turned by the Governor, Sir Harry Barron, at Stanley on 4 May 1911.
 After the winter break the work resumed in August 1911.
 Iron rails for the line and a new locomotive were delivered by November 1911.
-At the annual meeting of the Tramway Co., held on 22 February 1912, Mr. Geo Allen was elected a director, at a time when F. F. Ford, the founder and also the largest shareholder in the company, had just passed away.
+At the annual meeting of the Tramway Co., held on 22 February 1912, Mr. Geo Allen was elected a director, at a time when F. F. Ford, the founder and also the largest shareholder in the company, had just died.

 By this time, the line had been laid as far as the 13½ mile peg, and the formation completed to the Montagu River, 15½ miles out.
 It was well-laid with 30 and 40lb. rails, and sleepers not more than one foot apart in most cases, so that it could carry loads of up to 70 tons.
 The grades were less than 1 in 40 (25 ‰).
 The section from the 19 mile to the 22½ mile peg was also ready for the laying of the wooden rails, and it was anticipated that the line would be at Marrawah by the end of the year.